|Same Adrian Belew, different hat|

 Belew and child stepped onto the South Street porch, but then Adrian grimaced, turned around, and headed back onto the street.
 As they were walking away at a brisk pace, I heard him mutter sotto voce to the child, "They recognized us."

 I figured he had to be referring to me.
 I really, really thought I hadn't been obvious about recognizing him.
-Sure, I did whisper about it to Melissa, but I deliberately wasn't staring at him, was not going to make any attempt to intrude on his evening in any way, wasn't about to hop up and gladhand him, etc. etc.
+Sure, I did whisper about it to my wife, but I deliberately wasn't staring at him, was not going to make any attempt to intrude on his evening in any way, wasn't about to hop up and gladhand him, etc. etc.

 But I still felt bad about it.
 I figured there was something in my expression or deportment that had made him think that I was going to hassle him, and as a consequence, he had to change his plans for the evening.
 I wouldn't have wanted to inconvenience the man who played the world-rending solo on Talking Heads' "Crosseyed and Painless," for gosh sakes, and somehow I'd given him the impression that I was about to throw my arm around him and tell him about how only I could understand the secret messages you hear when you play "Elephant Talk" backwards.